 A rule adopted in the waning days of the Obama administration could disrupt the cycle of jailing noncustodial parents for unpaid child support when they have no ability to meet a payment schedule.
 Under the rule, California and other states must be realistic about a person’s ability to pay child support.
 Regulators intend the rule to halt the practice of allowing child support payment to accumulate while someone is incarcerated, which often causes someone to go back to jail after being released because of an inability to pay.

 The Supreme Court of the United States ruled that putting a parent behind bars for nonpayment violated rights to due process if a court did not investigate the person’s income.
 Data collected in 2006 from nine states showed that 70 percent of people behind on child support earned under $10,000 a year.
-On average, child support payment accounted for 83 percent of their incomes.
+On average, child support payments accounted for 83 percent of their incomes.

 With the new regulation in place, states must cease to view incarceration as voluntary unemployment.
 Authorities will need to allow incarcerated parents to apply for reduced payments.